ryanthaam/ryanthaam/README.md

 ### 📌 About Me

 🎯 Product Manager based in Sydney, working at the intersection of business, design, and technology.
-🔍 Currently building an AI-powered trading assistant using Random Forest + GPT-4.
+🔍 Currently building projects that combine machine learning, product thinking, and real-world impact.
 📈 Obsessed with user-centric design, iteration loops, and high-signal decision-making.
 🎮 Love crypto, gaming (Dota 2), and building systems that scale.